Vikram Vedha: Marketing

-The official Twitter handle of the film was launched on 30 December 2016.
 The film's official title poster was released on 2 February 2017.
 The official first look poster of the film was released on 24 February 2017.
-The teaser trailer was released on 13 March 2017, which features action sequences between Madhavan and Vijay Sethupathi.
-The teaser trailer crossed 10 million views within 24 hours of its release.
+The teaser trailer, featuring action sequences between Madhavan and Vijay Sethupathi, was released on 13 March 2017.
 The official trailer was released by actors Shah Rukh Khan and Sivakarthikeyan, through YouTube on 22 June 2017.